 You may receive a 1099-INT if you were the beneficiary of a life insurance policy and were paid any interest on top of the death benefit or if you receive payments from a Single Premium Deferred Annuity quarterly interest plan.
-You may also receive a 1099-INT if you received payments from SPDA Interest Only contracts or were paid interest on long-term care contracts.
+You may also receive a 1099-INT if you were paid interest on long-term care contracts.

 Recipients of disbursements from long-term care contracts will receive both a 1099-LTC and a 1099-INT.
 The 1099-LTC will reflect the non-taxable basis portion of the long-term care payments.
 The 1099-INT will reflect the taxable interest portion of long-term care payments.

 There are multiple situations in which Navy Mutual would request an identification number.
 It is the easiest way for us to confirm the identity of a beneficiary and is required if an estate or trust – and not an individual – is named as the beneficiary of a policy.